nnirror/facet/README.md

 Facet runs with minimal CPU overhead in Max, allows for sample-accurate parameter modulation up into the audio rate, and can produce both precise and surprising patterns.

+As of v0.2.1, it is possible to generate and manipulate audio file data in real-time with Facet.

 ## Getting started

 Here's a [walkthrough video](https://youtu.be/aFzpexg-AdY) of the below installation steps, and a [getting started](https://www.youtube.com/watch?v=5RDgfDYWCkI) video for once Facet is installed.